How Daddies can help with this important time

 Be a mechanic

 Learn how to use the breastpump, how to put it together and take it apart for sterilising.
 While you’re at it, learn how to use the steriliser too, ensuring all baby’s feeding gear is super clean.
+By now you have probably also become an expert in putting together nursery furniture, collapsing the pram and putting the car seat in safely.

 Tell her, frequently, what an amazing job she’s doing!